aurelberra/stopwords/elements_for_discussion.md

 * qui, quis
 * res [already listed]

-## Towards a revised list to be used in Voyant Tools
+## Revision notes

 * [x] Correct erroneous "adhic" to "adhuc" in Perseus/DigiClass list
-* [x] Ignore editorial artefacts (e.g. in CLTK list: "dig", "ed", "od")
+* [x] Ignore editorial artefacts (e.g. "dig", "ed", "od") and pseudo-words due to a wrong treatment of hyphenation (e.g. "con", "tur")
-* [ ] Add systematically u/v and i/j variants, as corpora cannot be assumed to be normalized
+* [x] Add u/v and i/j variants systematically, as corpora cannot be assumed to be normalized
-    * In all positions (e.g. both APUD and APVD) to take into account words written in capitals?
+    * In all positions to take into account words written in capitals (e.g. both PRIMUS and PRIMVS, ATTICUS and ATTICVS)? – No, this should be fixed in the data or taken into account in the software.
-* [x] Include one-letter words, e.g. "a" for "ab" and "e" for "ex"
+* [x] Include one-letter words ("a" for "ab" and "e" for "ex")
     * Add all single letters, whose interpretation is always ambiguous (cognomina, editorial divisions, etc.), including both the letters used in Roman numerals (i, v, x, l, c, d, m, ɔ, adding the latter symbol) and the other letters (a, b, e, f, g, h, j, k, n, o, p, q, r, s, t, u, w, y, z)
+* [x] Add abbreviations of common praenomina
+* [x] Add most frequent Roman numerals
+    * 1-100 except for ambiguous "vi" (6 or form of "vis")
+* [x] Sort most frequent verbs
+    * Based on PHI 1000 MFW and DCC vocabulary: sum, possum, do, video, facio, dico, habeo, fero, venio, volo, ago, peto, iubeo, eo, vinco, pono, teneo, sequor, credo, accipio, quaero, mitto, capio, duco, relinquo, fio, timeo, debeo, vivo, voco, paro, inquam
+    * Add to stopwords: sum, possum, do, video, facio, dico, habeo, fero, fio, inquam, aio
+    * Keep the other verbs, less frequent and too meaningful
-* [x] Add words from the following categories – only most frequent forms or whole paradigms?
+* [x] Add words from the following categories – extended to their whole paradigms when relevant
-    * Prepositions/adverbs
     * Conjunctions
-    * Pronouns (personal, demonstrative, relative, possessive)
+    * Prepositions
+    * Adverbs
     * Nouns
     * Verbs
+    * Pronouns (personal, demonstrative, relative, possessive)
-* [x] Keep some words from PHI 100 MFW and Cicero 100 MFW
+* [x] Decide if some extremely frequent words from PHI 100 MFW and Cicero 100 MFW are to be excluded
-    * [causa: used in prepositional phrase, but mixed with noun]
-    * [libro: mostly in meaningful references, not only editorial indication]
+    * "libro": mostly in meaningful intratextual or intertextual references, not in editorial indications
-    * [primum: very common, but still meaningful]
-    * [nunc: very common, but still meaningful]
-    * [publicae: used in forms of "res publica"]
+    * "publicae", "publica", "publicam": used in forms of "res publica"
-* [x] Add missing prepositions
-    * circum, extra, propter
-* [x] Sort most frequent verbs
-    * Based on PHI 1000 MFW and DCC vocabulary: sum, possum, do, video, facio, dico, habeo, fero, venio, volo, ago, peto, iubeo, eo, vinco, pono, teneo, sequor, credo, accipio, quaero, mitto, capio, duco, relinquo, fio, timeo, debeo, vivo, voco, paro, inquam
-    * Add to stopwords: sum, possum, habeo, fero, fio
-    * Keep the other verbs, although some are often included in stopwords, like the following: do, video, facio, dico, venio, voco, inquam
-* [ ] Add whole paradigms of words actually frequent in PHI and Cicero MFW
-    *
-* [ ] Add from PHI 1000 MFW
-    * 84 from `addenda_phi_top_1000_selection_invariable.txt`
-        * quoque, nihil, nil, nunc, quasi, itaque, item, satis, semper, propter, inde, unde, saepe, simul, postea, tunc, ideo, numquam, ibi, supra, hinc, quin, usque, circa, praeter, tamquam, denique, tot, diu, praeterea, postquam, statim, adeo, intra, fere, scilicet, umquam, quando, prope, nondum, procul, rursus, huc, omnino, donec, quemadmodum, quippe, aliquando, velut, interdum, utique, paene, extra, quotiens, num, iterum, vix, semel, immo, ni, illic, quamvis, protinus, hodie, undique, quondam, equidem, pariter, olim, fortasse, profecto, demum, quodam, ecce, antea, nimis, etiamsi, juxta, antequam, repente, etenim, frustra, sponte, praesertim
-    * 18 to be declined from `addenda_phi_top_1000_selection_variable.txt`
-        * omnis, quidam, tantus, quantus, multus, solus, nullus, nemo, iste, uter, quivis, ullus, talis, qualis, meus, tuus, noster, voster

 # Greek stopwords